Clicky Skip to Content

 How To Store Village Houses Of Christmas

-If you want your Christmas village houses to stay for longer, you need to store them properly.
+You must store your Christmas village houses properly if you want them to stay longer.
 The first recommendation is to store them in their original package.
 But if you have thrown it, wrap the villages in bubble wrap and place them individually in a box.
-Now place this box in a cool dry place.
+Now place this box in a cool, dry place.

-Place your Christmas village in front of your fire place mantleIt’s best to store your village houses in the original package
+Place them in front of your bookshelfIt’s best to store your village houses in the original package

 Place them on the top of the kitchen cabinetsIf you have thrown the original packages, cover them with bubble wrap and place them in a tight container